-Theories for creation of initial rotation about a horizontal azis. (a) Vertical shear of the horizontal wind $(\Delta U/\Delta z)$ causes streamwise horizontal vorticity (dark slender horizontal cylinder), which can be tilted by convective updrafts to create mesocyclones (fat vertical cylinder).
-This wind profile is typical of the prairies in central North America. (b) Shear between thunderstorm downdraft and updraft creates rotation close to the ground.
+Theories for creation of initial rotation about a horizontal axis. (a) Vertical shear of the horizontal wind $(\Delta U/\Delta z)$ causes streamwise horizontal vorticity (dark slender horizontal cylinder), which can be tilted by convective updrafts to create mesocyclones (fat vertical cylinder).
+This wind profile is typical of the prairies in central North America. (b) Shear between thunderstorm downdraft and updraft creates rotation close to the ground with a horiz. axis that can be tilted to vertical.

-(a) Sketch of a supercell thunderstorm showing both mesocyclone rotation (white arrow) and updraft (black arrow). (b) Cross-section showing helical motions (white arrows) in the mesocyclone and smaller-diameter but faster rotation of the tornado vortex (black helix). $\zeta_r$ is relative vorticity, and w is vertical velocity.
+(a) Sketch of a supercell thunderstorm showing both mesocyclone rotation (yellow arrow) and updraft (black arrow). (b) Cross-section showing helical motions (yellow arrows) in the mesocyclone and smaller-diameter but faster rotation of the tornado vortex (dark-blue helix). ζ_r is relative vorticity, and w is vertical velocity.